somphene/somphene.github.io/log/_posts/2016-06-15-01-mud-film-review.md

 * Why should we be afraid of trying out things out of our comfort zone.
 Often great/mysterious things come up by trying something different and courageous.

 * What am I?
 What are thoughts?
 How do I think?
-Still thinking on these
+Still thinking on these things.